 If you want a brand example, Target has been sharing a mix of user-generated content, employee highlights, and less “polished” posts on Instagram throughout the pandemic.
 These posts serve to humanize the brand, unite users, and encourage a little fun.

 In 2021, this type of content will continue to be a hit on Instagram, so small businesses shouldn’t be afraid to keep it real and share posts and videos that will resonate with people – filtered or not.
+And make sure you’re posting to Instagram at the right time!

 Social Media Marketing Trends on LinkedIn in 2021